Service is a response to Loss that leads to Resiliency.

 Resiliency is the ability to "bounce back" from adversity.

-ELIGIBILTY: Participation is open to the first 25 Young Professionals who register.
 Those under 40 years of age who are employees of ACI-NA member airports and service companies are eligible.
-You'll be asked to commit to reading the book, participating in the July discussion of the lessons and writing a 500/700 word essay.
+You'll be asked to commit to read the free Ebook, participate in the summer discussion of the lessons (date to be announced) and be invited to write a 500/700 word essay for the competition.

 Are you under 40 and an aviation Young Professional?
 Any questions about this project, contact Tom Murphy, Director, Human Resiliency Institute at Fordham University at tom@edge4vets.org.